Please go to the PRESS link in the navigation ribbon at the head of this page for important information regarding our yearly publishing schedule.

 O BEAUTIFUL FOR PATRIOT DREAM, THAT SEES BEYOND THE YEARS

 Corpus Christi, TX- Well !!
 After these last two years, it was great having our reunion in Gettysburg.
 It may not have been our best attended, but after a 2 year hiatus, it was a respectable turnout.
 And now, we press forward to next year, where we will be helping the USS Lexington celebrate her 80th birthday.
 It's always an exciting reunion when we are in Corpus.
 Especially walking Lexington's decks once again and seeing how well we remember the various spaces (including "Hey... this wasn't where this was..." moments because they moved a space for accessibility reasons and such.
-Regardless, the buzz on the web says that this one will be we attended.
+Regardless, the buzz on the web says that this one will be well attended.
 Check out the March 2023 Issue of the Sunrise Press for all of the details.
+SO, mark your calendars and save 25 September thru 28 September 2023 to once again visit our much loved ship.

 The Association Scholarship Award is a one-time award to a graduating high school senior or a college/technical school student in their first two years of post secondary education up to the age of 25.
 The winning award is in the amount of $1,000 and two awards of $500 will be granted to the first and second runners up to assist them in furthering their education at a college or technical schoolof their choice.
 The award program is open to any high school or college/technical school underclassmen who are family member (son, daughter, grandson, granddaughter, niece, nephew, etc.) of a USS Lexington CV16 Association member.